djfun/audio-visualizer-python/README.md

 Projects can be created from the GUI and used in commandline mode for easy automation of video production.
 For more information use `avp --help` or for help with a particular component use `avp -c 0 componentName help`.

 The program works on Linux, macOS, and Windows.
 If you encounter problems running it or have other bug reports or features that you wish to see implemented, please fork the project and submit a pull request and/or file an issue on this project.
-To gather extra information to help us debug the problem, run `avp -t` and include the text file it creates.
+To gather extra information to help us debug the problem, run `avp --test` and include the text file it creates.

 # Examples